How to Prepare for FSMA Compliance Audits

 4. Train Staff on Your FSMA Compliance Strategy

-Clear roles and responsibilities can help, but it is effective training that really helps your staff prepare for FSMA audits.
+Clear roles and responsibilities are important, but it is effective training that helps your staff prepare for FSMA audits.

 Go beyond basic instructions.
 Teach your team why these steps matter and how they play a big role in FSMA audits.